 Authorities in Mexico were pressured to step up their campaign against drug smuggling across the Texas border.
 On April 1, Serafin Hernandez, a cult member and the nephew of the leader of the Hernandez family drug-smuggling network, which had hired Costanzo to use black magic to bring them profit and protection, drove right through a police roadblock.
 Apparently, he actually believed that the magic potions Constanzo sold to drug dealers worked.
 Hernandez thought that he was invisible to the police and led the police directly to Rancho Santa Elena where officials found a large stash of drugs and guns.

 Cult disciples who were arrested began to tell police about the human sacrifices at Rancho Santa Elena.
 Within a week, authorities had found 27 mutilated bodies, including Mark Kilroy, at or near the cult headquarters.
-When police raided Constanzo’s Mexico City home, they found a hidden torture chamber and a large stash of homosexual pornography, but no sign of Constanzo himself.
+When police raided Constanzo’s Mexico City home, they found a hidden torture chamber and a large stash of pornography, but no sign of Constanzo himself.

 El Duby and Constanzo’s other surviving cohorts were tried and convicted for the murders at Rancho Santa Elena.